moodle/devdocs/docs/apis/plugintypes/customfield/index.md

 ## File structure

-Course custom field plugins are located in the `/customfield/field` directory.
+Custom field plugins are located in the `/customfield/field` directory.
 A plugin should not include any custom files outside of it's own plugin folder.

 Each plugin is in a separate subdirectory and consists of a number of _mandatory files_ and any other files the developer is going to use.